 Headhunters aren’t just filling a seat; they are making a strategic placement that should benefit the company for the long haul.
 That’s why they look for signs of future potential.
 A clear career progression, where a candidate has taken on more responsibility over time, is a strong positive signal.
 They also look for a data-driven mindset.
 Can the candidate speak intelligently about their metrics, their process, and how they analyze their performance to get better?
 This shows a commitment to professional growth.
 Finally, headhunters try to gauge a candidate's motivations and long-term goals to ensure they align with the company's vision.
 Placing a candidate who will stay and thrive is the ultimate goal, creating the scalable success every company wants.

-Common Myths About Working with Headhunters
+Myths About Working with Headhunters, Busted

 Let's be honest, headhunters sometimes get a bad rap.
 There are plenty of stories and assumptions floating around that can make any hiring manager hesitant.
 But when you're trying to build a high-performing tech sales team, letting these myths guide your strategy can mean missing out on top-tier talent.
 Let's clear up a few of the most common misconceptions so you can make an informed decision.